nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ![Terraform Plan](images/terraform-plan.png)

 This command creates what is called an execution plan.
 It will show you what needs to be done in order to execute this template.
-If you review the output you will see that it is showing you what will be created if you execute this template.
+If you review the output you will see that it is showing you what will be created if you apply it.

-2. To execute the plan, run the following command:
+1. To apply the plan, run the following command:

 ```
 terraform apply